Soundpieces: Da Antidote

-Soundpieces: Da Antidote! is the first full-length studio album by American hip hop trio Lootpack.
+Soundpieces: Da Antidote! is the first full-length studio album by American hip-hop trio Lootpack.
 It was released on June 29, 1999, via Stones Throw Records.
-The production was handled entirely by member Madlib.
-It features guest appearances from Medaphoar, Declaime, Godz Gift, Kazi, Oh No, Defari, Dilated Peoples and tha Alkaholiks.
+The album was produced by member Madlib.
+It features guest appearances from Medaphoar, Declaime, Godz Gift, Kazi, Oh No, Defari, Dilated Peoples, and tha Alkaholiks.

 Critical reception

-AllMusic's Steve Huey wrote: "Much of the album's success is due to fantastic production by Madlib, who takes his place as one of the West Coast's most imaginative trackmasters, underground or otherwise".
-"The rapping, by Madlib and Wildchild plus a guest roster of West Coast scenesters, is consistently high-quality", he said.
+AllMusic's Steve Huey wrote: "Much of the album's success is due to fantastic production by Madlib, who takes his place as one of the West Coast's most imaginative trackmasters, underground or otherwise...
+The rapping, by Madlib and Wildchild plus a guest roster of West Coast scenesters, is consistently high-quality".

 Del F. Cowie of Exclaim! gave the album a favorable review, commenting that "[while] there are minute traces of their inebriated associates found in their system, their willingness to experiment is the strength they build on to forge their own identity".

-Meanwhile, Stephen Thompson of The A.V.
+Stephen Thompson of The A.V.
 Club called it "a bit of a letdown, primarily because the band's relentless emphasis on keeping it real and defeating wack MCs gets mighty damn dull over the course of 24 tracks".
 He felt that "Madlib's P-Funk-inspired cut-and-paste production is impressive, with tracks stopping and starting and bleeding into each other, but inventive production only gets you so far".